serverless/serverless/lib/plugins/google/README.md

 ### Create a new project

+At first we need to create a new project.

 1. Go to the [Google Cloud console](https://console.cloud.google.com) and click on the dropdown next to the search bar
 2. Select "Create project" and enter a new for your new project.